gologme/log/README.md

 - Made chagnes based on feedback
   - Sorted log levels into natural order
   - Enabled formatted prefixes that include the log level (e.g., [info] {rest of log line})
+  - Enabled turning on logging levels by number similar to syslog

 ## Installation ##